bigmeaningsmall/BMS-AudioManager/README.md

+---

 # BMS Audio Manager

-## Overview

-The BMS Audio Manager is a Unity-based audio management system that allows you to play, pause, and stop background music (BGM), ambient audio, and sound effects (SFX) using event-based triggers or direct method calls from your scripts.
+The **BMS Audio Manager** is a Unity-based audio management system that allows you to play, pause, and stop background music (BGM), ambient audio, and sound effects (SFX) using event-based triggers or direct method calls from your scripts.

+---

 ## Installation

 1. Copy the `BMS AudioManager` folder into your Unity project's `Assets` directory or import the Unity package.
-2. Ensure that all necessary scripts and audio files are placed in the appropriate directories.
+2. Ensure all necessary scripts and audio files are placed in the appropriate directories.
-3. Run the demo scene to check the functionality
+3. Run the demo scene to check the functionality.

+---

 ## Usage